syncfusion-content/flutter-docs/Flutter/maps/data-labels.md

 ---
 layout: post
 title: Data labels in Syncfusion Flutter Maps | Syncfusion
-description: This section explains how to add data labels to the shapes and customize its appearance in the Flutter maps.
+description: This section explains about how to show data labels to the shapes and customize its appearance in the Flutter maps.
 platform: Flutter
 control: SfMaps
 documentation: ug